TheThunderGuyS/OldMinecraftSounds/CODE_OF_CONDUCT.md

 **********************
 # Reporting an incident
 If you belive one of the rules has been disobeyed by anyone, affecting yourself or anyone else, please submit it as an [issue](https://github.com/TheThunderGuyS/OldMinecraftSounds/issues/new) with the label "`Conduct Violation`".
 At must come with a summary of the problem and proof.
-A staff member will take action.
+I will take action.
 **It does not matter who violates the rules.
 It is always punishable, even to staff.**
 **********************
 # Attribution